Mera Peak Expedition 6,476m

 What's Included

-• Twin-sharing standard tea house accommodations during the trekking and a few night's accommodation in the campaign tent.
+• Twin-sharing standard tea house accommodations during the trekking and one night accommodation in the campaign tent in Mera High Camp

-• Full board meal during the trek and climbing which includes breakfast, lunch, and dinner.
+• Full board meal during the trek and climbing (Breakfast, Lunch, and Dinner), 3x tea/coffee, and 1x soup/day during the entire trek & climbing

-• Seasonal fruits as a desert during trekking and climbing.
+• Seasonal fruits as a dessert during trekking and climbing

-• Services of English-speaking, trained and experienced staff including trekking guide(leader), expedition guide (leader), and porters including their salary, insurance, equipment, flight, food, and lodging.
+• English-speaking, trained, and experienced staff, including trekking guide(leader), expedition guide (leader), and porters

-• Welcome or farewell dinner in a traditional restaurant in Kathmandu.
+• Welcome dinner in a traditional restaurant in Kathmandu with your local guide

-• Group mountaineering (climbing) equipment such as ropes, harnesses, helmets, ice screws, and snow bars.
+• Group mountaineering (climbing) equipment, such as fixed ropes, safety ropes, and a ladder

-• Medical kit carried by your trekking leader.
+• A medical kit carried by your trekking leader

-• Travel and Rescue arrangements for the Island Peak expedition.
+• Travel and Rescue Arrangements for the Mera Peak Expedition (if needed)

 • Company services and all required government taxes/royalties

-• Personal climbing equipment (can be hired in Kathmandu)
+• Personal climbing equipment (can be hired in Kathmandu/Khare)

 • Excess baggage charges on domestic flights in Lukla

-• Personal expenses e.g. phone calls, laundry, bar bills, hot showers, and other expenses
+• Personal expenses like phone calls, wifi charges, laundry, bar bills, and hot showers

-• Services don't includes an in-service inclusive column
+• Services don't include an in-service inclusive column

 Dates & Price